In 2025, there are more free things than ever before and the vast majority of our list is full of free things for families to do at the Ekka!

 Last year, there were two adorable highland cattle with long shaggy coats, along with the only two Valais sheep in Queensland.
 Plus there were camels!

-Last year, proceeds from the feed cups ($2) will go to RACQ Foundation, supporting Queensland communities impacted by natural disaster.
+Proceeds from the feed cups will go to RACQ Foundation, supporting Queensland communities impacted by natural disaster.ย Find out about ALL the animals at this year’s show here.

 With more than 70 food and drink stalls offering cheap eats through to Insta-worthy favourites, you’re going to want to fill your belly and try everything!